eddiehale3/iot_demo/README.md

 }
 ```

-The default device behavior starts at 50 and increments.
+The default device behavior starts at 50 and increments by 1.

 ## Cleanup